1933 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 This chart reveals the dramatic value escalation of 1933-S Walking Liberty Half Dollars across different condition grades, spanning auction data from 2002 to the present.

-The pricing structure demonstrates the relationship between coin condition and market value, with lower mint state grades (MS-55 to MS-60) clustered in the $500-$1,000 range, while premium examples show substantial jumps at each grade level.
+The pricing structure demonstrates the relationship between coin condition and market value, with lower Mint State grades (MS-55 to MS-60) clustered in the $500–$1,000 range, while premium examples show substantial jumps at each grade level.

-Mid-range mint state coins (MS-61 through MS-64) maintain relatively stable premiums between $1,000-$2,500, offering accessible entry points for collectors.
+Mid-range Mint State coins (MS-61 through MS-64) maintain relatively stable premiums between $1,000–$2,500, offering accessible entry points for collectors who want a piece of Depression-era history without breaking the bank.

 History Of The 1933 Half Dollar